GavinHome/gavinhome.github.com/source/_posts/hello-world.md

 ---
 title: Hello World

-tags: hexo, theme
+tags:
-category: 技术文章
+- hexo
+- 教程

+categories:
+- hexo教程

+date: 2019-03-29
 author:
-  nick: yangxiaomin
+  nick: gavinhome
   link: https://www.github.com/gavinhome
 subtitle: Welcome to [Hexo](https://hexo.io/)!
 This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).
 ---